Australian and Israeli leaders discuss extradition wrangle

 Rivlin described Australia as a “beacon” that helped the world understand Israel’s position.
 He praised Australia’s decision in December to oppose an International Criminal Court investigation into alleged Israeli war crimes against Palestinians.

-Dozens of pro-Palestinians demonstrators rallied outside Parliament House before the meeting carrying signs including: “Israel is not above the law.”
+Dozens of pro-Palestinians demonstrators rallied outside Parliament House before the meeting, carrying signs including, “Israel is not above the law.”

 On Leifer, Rivlin told Australian Jewish News in a recent interview that he was “confident that Israel does not allow those who have committed crimes to avoid justice.”